base-link/base/readme.md

 Those 4 projects should be all you need for now to get going.

 Also of note, is that the `code` object which you'll see throughout the compiler TypeScript codebase is basically a global object which is constructed through circular module imports/exports.
 I feel this way is a simple and clean way to do this, despite the circular references.
 If you have strong opinions on a different non-circular way, which isn't hacky and you have a clean solution for it, please bring it up as always looking for ways to improve the code.

 This TS compiler code will eventually (probably in multi-year timeframe) ideally be replaced with native link text code instead.
 So not making the TS repo perfect in every way, just getting the job done for now.
 But the more that this gets worked on, the more it becomes clear we need to solve some core stuff in TS now, like surfacing errors, or how to handle circular dependencies, so having a decently nice TS repo is also a good thing.

+### Compiler Overview

+The compiler works in a few rough phases currently:

+1. **Parse the text** into a "link tree" (link, the language).
+This generates a simple object tree which we then convert into a more general AST.
+1. **Generate the central AST**, the "mesh".
+This is the main data structure we use for the rest of compiling.
+1. **Resolve interpolation and variable references**.
+This makes sure all the variables have been figured out (even if at this point they are incorrectly typed).
+1. **Check variable lifetime** to make sure variables are defined in the right spots.
+1. **Infer types** to figure out the implied and intended types.
+1. **Verify type soundness** to make sure the inferred types are correctly managed.
+1. **Check variable mutability** to make sure variables that can't be modified aren't.
+1. **Verify borrowing/ownership** to make sure only one owner exists per variable.
+1. **Generate target language output code**.

+Right now we have generated most of the "central AST", and are now moving onto the next few steps of figuring out variable references and doing typechecking/inference.
+We have also started on code generation which doesn't really require the intermediate typechecking steps.

-### Base Type System
+## Base Type System

 Every object in the system is a mesh, in a graph of nodes so to speak, with links and sites.

 #### Ownership

 These objects are owned (ownership types / affine types), and references are passed around in a structured way.

 ```link
 save x, text 10 # create